Phone: (719) 488-6189

 Degrees and Certifications:

-I also teach Mind Works class and mentor Independent Studies.
-Please reference my Class Web Pages for more information about these project-based courses.
+I also teach Mind Works class (view the "back to school" 2020 video above) and supervise Independent Studies.
+Please reference my Class Web Pages for more information about these semester courses.

 Gifted and Talented Education